Link copied to your clipboard

 As a home seller, there are a number of costs you might not be able to avoid, such as real estate commission fees, closing costs, and moving costs.
 Therefore, it’s a good idea to put a cap on the ones you can control.
 Since your home’s value is a mix of market conditions, comparable homes, and various other factors, the home renovations you invest in should be worth the time and money you spend.

 If you need funds to manage costly repairs or support your renovation to-do list, a Home Equity Investment (HEI) from Point is worth exploring.
-You can tap into your equity for a lump sum today, for a share of your home’s future appreciation — which can be repaid when you sell.
 There are no monthly payments, income requirements, or need for perfect credit.

 No income?
 No problem.
 Get a home equity solution that works for more people.